Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

      :earth_radius = 6371.229;
 ~~~

-Spherical earth.
-See CF <a href="http://cf-trac.llnl.gov/trac/ticket/77" target="_blank">adding sinusoidal</a>.
+This uses a spherical earth.
+See code to [add sinusoidal](https://github.com/cf-convention/cf-conventions/pull/85){:target="_blank"} on GitHub.

-This projection is one of those selected by the <a href="http://www.esa-cci.org/" target="_blank">​ESA Climate Change Initiative</a>, which will be reanalysing the MERIS, MODIS and SeaWiFS time series and producing netcdf-CF files.
+This projection is one of those selected by the [ESA Climate Change Initiative](http://www.esa-cci.org/){:target="_blank"}, which will be reanalysing the MERIS, MODIS and SeaWiFS time series and producing netcdf-CF files.

 #### stereographic